codership/documentation/galeracluster/source/documentation/system-tables.rst

 You can see in the results from the example here that the node UUID matches that of the third node (i.e., ``galera3``) in the results for the example above related to the ``wsrep_cluster_members`` table.
 In this example, the ``frag`` column was omitted from the ``SELECT`` statement since it contains binary characters that don't format well.

-.. note:: Galera Cluster no longer uses ``INFORMATION_SCHEMA.PROCESSLIST``.
+.. note:: Galera Cluster no longer uses ``INFORMATION_SCHEMA.PROCESSLIST``, since it has been deprecated upstream.
 Instead, it uses "PERFORMANCE_SCHEMA.PROCESSLIST".
 See the example below:

    .. code-block:: console